Willemijn Verloop: War Child Netherlands

 Since 1994 Willemijn Verloop co-produced many television documentaries about the problems in war zones.
 Many documentaries were made together with War Child ambassador Marco Borsato.
 From August 2007 she took on a different function as co-director, responsible for external relations and special projects.
 In the subsequent period she initiated several War Child media projects - among other things, she was the initiator and co-producer of the film The Silent Army that won the Un Certain Regard award at the Cannes Film Festival.
-In 2010 after 15 years directorship of War Child, the resigned to become the (unpaid) Vice Chairman of the Supervisory Board of War Child Holland.
+In 2010 after 15 years directorship of War Child, she resigned to become the (unpaid) Vice Chairman of the Supervisory Board of War Child Holland.

 Social Enterprise NL

 In 2012 Verloop became the director of the Dutch national platform for social entrepreneurs Social Enterprise NL, which she founded together with Mark Hillen.
 Social Enterprise NL aims to connect social enterprises, to enhance, grow and support the Social enterprise sector in the Netherlands.
 Social enterprises are businesses that primarily pursue a social purpose.
 By strengthening the sector, the overall social impact of these companies will be largely increased.
 According to a report by the NOS, there is a huge growth potential for Social Enterprises in the Netherlands.